-To optimise and maintain financing available to the Group, the Board approved equity restructuring and recapitalisation to support the funding requirements of its subsidiaries for 2024/25.
+To optimize and maintain financing available to the Group, the Board approved equity restructuring and recapitalization to support the funding requirements of its subsidiaries for Q4 of 2023/24.

-(b) the interests of the Company's employees
+b) the interests of the Company's employees

-Disclosures in relation to the Group's employees are set out in this Strategic Report and in the Corporate Governance statement on page 38 of this Annual Report.
+Disclosures in relation to the Group's employees are set out in this Strategic Report and in the Corporate Governance statement on page 41 of the TSE Annual Report.
 Primary responsibility for considering the interests of employees rests with the constituent businesses in their operating geographies.
-The Board has nevertheless had regard to the interests of the Group's employees during the period and supported engagement with employees and employee representatives as appropriate.
-The Board recognises the importance of attracting, retaining and motivating employees to deliver each Value Chain's strategic objectives.
+The Board has nevertheless had to regard to the interests of the Group's employees during the period and supported engagements with employees and employee representatives as appropriate.
+The recognizes the importance of attracting, retaining and motivating employees to delivery each Value Chain's strategic objectives.

-The Board expects its businesses to prioritise the health, safety and wellbeing of their workforces and has reviewed key metrics relating to the safety of Group operations and the well-being of Group employees improvement.
+The Board expects its businesses to prioritise the health and safety and wellbeing of their workforces and has reviewed key metrics relating to the safety of Group operations and the well-being of Group employees.
 The Board also supports the escalation of important matters to the Safety, Health and Environment Committee of the Tata Steel Group.

-The Board also has particular regard to the impact on employees and local communities when considering developments relating to the reorganisation, divestment or closure of any part of the business or Group including the restructuring measures taken in the UK Business.
+The Board also has particular regard to the impact on employees and local communities when considering developments relating to the reorganisation, divestment or closure of any part of the business or Group including the restructuring proposals of the UK Business which were announced during the year and will have a significant impact on a large proportion of the Group's employees.